JMarkstrom/wla/index.rst

          Navigate to the **Domain Controllers** node and right-click **Default Domain Controllers Policy**

 #.
 From the dropdown menu, select :guilabel:`Edit...`.
 The **Group Policy Management Editor** window opens
 #.
 In the left pane, navigate to :menuselection:`Computer Configuration --> Policies --> Administrative Templates --> WLA Policies --> AuthGINA`.
-The **SafeNet Windows Logon Agent** settings are displayed in the right pane
+The **SafeNet Windows Logon Agent** settings are displayed in the right pane:

    .. thumbnail:: /images/wla/wla_policies.png
       :width: 80%
-      :title: Figure: Group Policy Editor.
+      :title: Figure: WLA policy settings via GPO.
       :show_caption: true
-|

 #.
 Enable all the required settings (except **PrimaryServiceURL** and **OptionalSecondaryServiceURL**), if not already enabled, with default value or user-defined value
 #.
 Enable all the required settings (except **PrimaryServiceURL** and **OptionalSecondaryServiceURL**), if not already enabled, with default value or user-defined value